-Learning how to make a career change can be scary.
-But with the right tools, you can set yourself up for success.
-[TWEET]
+Making the plunge into a new career can be scary, but with the right tools, you can set yourself up for success.

 In Part III, we get serious.